Ganesh Jena: Climbing career

-He participates in National Adventure Festival at Chandigarh since 1995.
-He was Guest Instructor for National Adventure Festival from 2002 to 2009.
+He has participated in the National Adventure Festival at Chandigarh since 1995.
+He was a Guest Instructor for the National Adventure Festival from 2002 to 2009.

-Ganesh was honoured with ‘Adamaya Sahas Puruskar’ by Haryana government in 2013.
+Ganesh was honoured with "Adamaya Sahas Puruskar" by the Haryana government in 2013.

 He was to begin his Mount Kanchenjunga Mission from 1 April 2014 which was expected to end on 31 May.
 He was denied leave by his employer and he had to abort the mission.

-On 26 July 2015, Ganesh Jena started climbing the 5642 meter high Mount Elbrus in Moscow, Russia.
-A six-member team from India headed by Ganesh unfurled tiranga (the national flag) at 8:45 PM on 1 August 2015.
+On 26 July 2015, Ganesh Jena started climbing Mount Elbrus in Moscow, Russia.
+A six-member team from India headed by Ganesh unfurled Tiranga (the national flag) at 8:45 PM on 1 August 2015.
 Earlier in a grand ceremony former Sports and Youth Services director Dr Bimalendu Mohanty and former assistant director Ashok Mohanty flagged off Jena.
-He is the first Indian climber who did a traverse climbing (to climb a mountain by one route and come down by another) of the Elbrus from South side and returned to North side.